Blac Chyna Goes Glam In Seductive Selfie: ‘I Love It When U Tease Me’

 Blac Chyna wowed her 16.7 million Instagram followers with a recent selfie, looking stunning and all made-up in the photo.
-The reality star shared the image on Wednesday, January 22.
+The reality star shared the photo on Wednesday, January 22.

 In the shot, Blac Chyna looked at the camera dead-on, giving a sultry stare.
 She wore a teal, satin robe, ostensibly by Fashion Nova, since it was an ad for the clothing brand.
-Her licorice-colored hair was deeply parted to the side, and tumbled down her shoulder in thick, luscious waves.
+Her licorice-colored hair was deeply parted to the side and tumbled down her shoulder in thick, luscious waves.

 Her eyebrows were arched to perfection and framed her face.
 She wore a golden-brown hue on her lids, and the color stretched all the way up to her brow bone.
 Her eyelids were painted with a swoop of thick, black eyeliner that stemmed past her eye, making for a cat-eye effect.
-Her cheeks were brushed with pink blush, and gently contoured with bronzer, which made her cheekbones pop.
+Her cheeks were colored with pink blush and gently contoured with bronzer, which made her cheekbones pop.
 Her lips were lined with a taupe-colored lip liner, then filled in with a light pink gloss that shone in the light.

-The model’s followers loved the glamorous selfie, and immediately flocked to the comment section to praise Blac Chyna for her gorgeous look.
+The model’s followers loved the glamorous selfie and immediately flocked to the comments section to praise Blac Chyna for her gorgeous look.
 While some fans opted to share their thoughts solely with the heart-eye or flame emoji, others needed to express their adoration in words.

 “Yes ma’am,” one follower wrote, following up the comment with a heart-eye emoji.